chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 [fossil]: https://fossil-scm.org/home/doc/trunk/www/index.wiki

-Finally, there is a thing jj is not *yet*: a standalone <abbr>VCS</abbr> ready to use *without* Git.
-It supports multiple "back ends" for the sake of keeping the door open for future capabilities, and the test suite exercises both the Git and the “native” back end, but the “native” one is not remotely ready for regular use.
+Finally, there is a thing Jujutsu is not *yet*: a standalone <abbr>VCS</abbr> ready to use *without* Git.
+It supports its own, “native” back end for the sake of keeping that door open for future capabilities, and the test suite exercises both the Git and the “native” back end, but the “native” one is not remotely ready for regular use.
 That said, this one I do expect to see change over time!

 ## Usage notes